Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability

-Figure~\ref{fig:2} shows the results calculated by DBM.
-From figure~\ref{fig:2}(c), it is observed that the system is very complex, forming a variety of vortex and shock wave structures, especially in the center of the flow field.
-By comparing the DBM results in figures~\ref{fig:2}(a)-(c) with the MHD results in figures (12)-(14) given in \citet{jiang1999} , it is found that the two sets of results are in good agreement.
-For quantitative comparison, the pressure distribution along $y=0.625\pi$ at time $t=3$ is extracted and plotted together with the result of \citet{jiang1999} in figure~\ref{fig:2}(d).
-It can be seen that the DBM results from $x=0.2$ to $x=0.4$ is slightly lower, while the rest of results is in good agreement with those of \citet{jiang1999}, which proves the validity of the new magnetohydrodynamic DBM.
-In fact, the kinetics behavior of OT turbulence evolution is far from well studied.
-In addition to the comparison of the above HNE characteristics, the TNE characteristics are further extracted and plotted in figure~\ref{fig:3}.
+Figure~\ref{fig:2} shows the numerical results obtained by DBM.
+From Fig.~\ref{fig:2}(b), it is observed that the system is very complex, forming a variety of vortex and shock wave structures, especially in the center of the flow field.
+By comparing the DBM results in Figs.~\ref{fig:2}(a)-(b) with the MHD results in Figs. (12)-(14) given by \citet{jiang1999} , it was found that the two sets of results are in good agreement.
+For quantitative analysis, the pressure distribution along $y=0.625\pi$ at time $t=3$ was extracted and plotted together with the result of \citet{jiang1999} in Fig.~\ref{fig:2}(c).
+Although the DBM results from $x=0.2$ to $x=0.4$ were slightly lower, the remaining results matched those of \citet{jiang1999}, thus validating the new DBM.